8 Can’t-Miss Dental PPC Strategies For 2025: How to Improve Your Google Ads

 A good place to start is with these 4 specific areas of your account:

-1. Campaign type — Separate search and display campaign types for easier management.
+1. Campaign type — Separate search, PMax, and display campaign types for easier management.

 2. Networks — Experiment by including Search Partners.
 We’ve seen this work very well for certain campaigns like dental implants, but underperform for others.
 You’ll need to test and see what works for you.
 Kick off a campaign that enables this feature but make sure to come back to compare the data between Google Search and the Search Partners Network.
 You can do this by using the Segment > Network (with search partners) filter.

-4. Bid strategy — Automated bid strategies can drastically cut down on the management time required in Google Ads and often return the best results.
+3. Bid strategy — Automated bid strategies can drastically cut down on the management time required in Google Ads and often return the best results.
 However, you’ll need to configure your account and campaigns correctly for this algorithm to efficiently optimize your campaigns.
-If you’re new to Google Ads, utilize the Enhanced Bidding (eCPC) strategy.
-Enhanced bidding will slightly automate your set bids to bid up on keywords more likely to convert and bid down on keywords less likely to convert.
+If you’re new to Google Ads, utilize the Maximize Conversions strategy.

 - Test location-based keywords